-Where a SEND need is identified, the SENDCO will use information from parents, teachers and the student to identify the level of support required within school.
+Where a SEND need is identified, the SENDCo will use information from parents, teachers and the student to identify the level of support required within school.
 A support plan will be written for all students with an identified need, detailing their strengths, difficulties, and support strategies, which will be shared with staff.

 Depending on the student's level of need support will be offered as detailed below:

 Level of Need Description 1 Student is identified as having additional needs.
 Student will have a support plan detailing their needs and in class support.
-Student is managing well with subject teacher or form tutor support.
+Student is managing well with subject teacher or form tutor as lead support.
 2 Student is struggling to make progress or there are concerns for the student' wellbeing.
 Small group or 1:1 support will be provided for the student.
 Access arrangements for exams may be in place which are different from/additional to their peers.
-Key Stage Leader, SENDCO or Student Support will provide intervention.
-3 Student is struggling despite intervention from school.
-Support will involve multiple agencies e.g. EHAT, YPAS, CAMHS or other specialists 4 Student has social care involvement, EHC plan, Alternative Provision or at risk of the above.
+APL will be named lead support 3 Student is struggling despite intervention from school.
+Support will involve multiple agencies e.g. EHAT, YPAS, CAMHS or other specialists Supported by Student Support, SENDCo, SLT 4 Student has social care involvement, EHC plan, Alternative Provision or at risk of the above.
 High level intervention is needed to ensure that progress and wellbeing are supported.

-Do
+Lead support - SENDCo, SLT, Safeguarding

+Do: